nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `include_has_granules` - If this parameter is set to "true" this will include a flag indicating true or false if the collection has any granules at all.
 Supported in all response formats except opendata.
 To limit search results to collections with or without granules, see the [`has_granules`](#c-has-granules) parameter.
   * `include_granule_counts` - If this parameter is set to "true" this will include a count of the granules in each collection that would match the spatial and temporal conditions from the collection query.
 Supported in all response formats except opendata and kml.
   * `include_facets` There are 3 values allowed: "true", "false", or "v2".
 If this parameter is set to "true" or "v2" facets will be included in the collection results (not applicable to opendata results).
 Facets are described in detail below.
   * `facets_size[field-name]` is used to customize the max number of values displayed for the facet.
 Values allowed: positive integer.
-Supported field-name are: science-keywords, platform, instrument, data-center, project, processing-level-id and variables.
+Supported field-name are: science-keywords, platforms, instrument, data-center, project, processing-level-id and variables.
   * `hierarchical_facets` - If this parameter is set to "true" and the parameter `include_facets` is set to "true" the facets that are returned will be hierarchical.
 Hierarchical facets are described in the facets section below.
   * `include_highlights` - If this parameter is set to "true", the collection results will contain an additional field, 'highlighted_summary_snippets'.
 The field is an array of strings which contain a snippet of the summary which highlight any terms which match the terms provided in the keyword portion of a search.
 By default up to 5 snippets may be returned with each individual snippet being up to 100 characters, and keywords in the snippets are delineated with begin tag `<em>` and end tag `</em>`.
 This is configurable using `options[highlights][param]=value`.
 Supported option params are `begin_tag`, `end_tag`, `snippet_length` and `num_snippets`.
 The values for `snippet_length` and `num_snippets` must be integers greater than 0.
   * `include_tags` - If this parameter is set (e.g. `include_tags=gov.nasa.earthdata.search.*,gov.nasa.echo.*`), the collection results will contain an additional field 'tags' within each collection.
 The value of the tags field is a list of tag_keys that are associated with the collection.
 Only the tags with tag_key matching the values of `include_tags` parameter (with wildcard support) are included in the results.
 This parameter is supported in JSON, ATOM, ECHO10, DIF, DIF10, ISO19115 and native result formats.